Chih-Che-Fang/MyBookStore2/docs/design.md

 PS: all response time is calculated from 1000 requests

 From the result, we see the same results as **Search** operation, please check the comment in **Search** operation section.
-Also, we observed "Search" request is slightly slower than "Lookup" request but slightly faster than "buy" requests (As buy request cost more round-trip time bewteen remote servers).
+Also, we observed "Search" request is slightly slower than the "Lookup" request but slightly faster than "buy" requests (As buy request cost more round-trip time between remote servers).

 <br />
 <br />